Ankitchandre/Mediawiki/README.md

 # Pre-requisites

 1.)
-Docker and Kubernetes cluster on cloud or Raspberry pi.
+A Kubernetes cluster on cloud or Raspberry pi.
 You can also run a minikube or docker for windows desktop . \
 2.)
 Helm \
 3.) kubectl